ClinkY99/VSoundCheckr/README.md

 - Midi interface with audio board to save snapshots during recording, allowing for easy seeking during playback
 - Midi interface with audio board to allow macro's to control the software (See below for macro values)
 - See roadmap for upcoming and planned features
+- Ability to export recordings to wav stems for external processing

 ## Roadmap
 *Please note: this project is still under active development, but takes lower priority than my studies at university.
 Development might be slow throughout the year.*

 Upcoming and planned features:
 - GUI (currently VSoundCheckr is a console based application, I am aiming to develop a custom UI for easier use)
-- Exporting to wav and mp4
+- Exporting to mp4
 - MAC and LINUX port

 ## Known Issues